Privacy

 How Do I Install an Adblocker?

-Since most adblockers are offered as browser extensions, installing them is child's play.
-We'll walk you through the process using uBlock Origin for Chrome as an example:
+Since most adblockers are offered as browser extensions, installing them is simple.
+We'll walk you through the process using uBlock Origin for Chrome:

-uBlock Origin automatically detects which browser and operating system you're using and recommends the appropriate extension.
+uBlock Origin automatically detects your browser and operating system and recommends the appropriate extension.

-Step 2: Click on Add Extension, in order to install uBlock Origin.
+Step 2: Click Add Extension to install uBlock Origin.

 Next, install the extension.

-Step 3: uBlock Origin is now installed in your browser, and will ward off annoying ads.
-In case you want to add an exception, all you have to do is click on the large, blue power button.
+Step 3: uBlock Origin is now installed in your browser, and will block annoying ads.
+To add an exception, click on the large, blue power button.

-Now, thanks to uBlock Origin, you can enjoy an ad-free surfing experience.
+Now you can enjoy an ad-free surfing experience thanks to uBlock Origin.

-In the extension's dashboard, you'll be able to manage your whitelist, check and configure filters, and make other user-defined adjustments and changes.
+In the extension's dashboard, you'll be able to manage your whitelist, check and configure filters, and make other changes.

 Conclusion

-Without a doubt, ad blockers make surfing the web more enjoyable, since they remove the frustration of ads opening when you're trying to do something.
-A wide selection of applications are available and we recommend going with the one that suits you and your needs best.
-Should you be after greater speed, higher usability, enhanced data protection and privacy, or something else, there's definitely an ad blocker out there for you.
+Ad blockers definitely make surfing the web better, since they remove the frustration of ads opening when you're trying to do something.
+Many different apps and extensions are available and we recommend going with the one that suits you and your needs best.
+If you'd like faster surfing, higher usability, enhanced data protection, and privacy, or something else, there's definitely an ad blocker out there for you.

-At the same time, it's a good idea to remove websites that you enjoy and wish to support from your blacklist.
+At the same time, it's a good idea to whitelist websites that you enjoy and wish to support.
 By doing so, you'll be able to surf ad-free most of the time, while still helping out trusted pages and content creators.